wavetermdev/waveapps/prompt.md

 - `vdom.Filter[T any](items []T, fn func(T) bool) []T` - Filters items based on condition
 - `vdom.FilterIdx[T any](items []T, fn func(T, int) bool) []T` - Filters items with index access

-The same If/IfElse functions are used for both conditional rendering and conditional classes, always following the pattern of condition first, then value(s).
+- The same If/IfElse functions are used for both conditional rendering and conditional classes, always following the pattern of condition first, then value(s).
+- Remember to use vdom.IfElse if you need a true ternary condition.  vdom.If will return nil on false and does not allow a 3rd argument.

 ## Style Handling